New Zealand First officially select Shane Jones as Northland candidate

 "We look forward to telling our story of continued Government investment into rail, water storage, roads, digital connectivity, tourism and health after nine years of neglect by the last National Government."

+The National Party's current policy is that it won't work with NZ First after the election, but party leader Todd Muller has left the door ajar for that to be possibly overturned.

-Party leader Winston Peters, who was also at the Kerikeri meeting, said Jones would provide Northland with a strong voice.
+NZ First party leader Winston Peters, who was also at the Kerikeri meeting, said Jones would provide Northland with a strong voice.

 "He has a proven track record as a zealous champion of the North and a fighter for the provinces.
 He has my full endorsement."